mkcms/emacs-binary-utils/README.md

 - `bdx-generate-graph-image`

   Generate a graph image from two queries, and return it's path.

-## `objdump.el` - A library for working with `objdump` utility ##

-This library provides functions for working with the objdump program.
-It can read the symbol table, disassemble code, extract contents of sections, mangle/demangle names.

-The API functions are:

-- `objdump-file-dynamic-p`

-  Check if file is dynamic.

-- `objdump-read-symtab`

-  Read the symbol table from a file.

-- `objdump-mangle`, `objdump-demangle`, `objdump-symbol-mangled-p`, `objdump-symbol-demangled-p`

-  Mangle and demangle symbols; check if they are mangled.

-- `objdump-disassemble`

-  Disassemble a portion of a code section.

-- `objdump-raw`

-  Get the raw contents of a section.

 ## `asm-data.el` - Conversion between data representations in ASM buffers ##